Joseph P. Kalt: Academic career

-Kalt joined the Department of Economics at Harvard University as an instructor in 1978.
-Upon completion of his doctorate in 1980, he became an Assistant Professor and, in 1983, became an associate professor of economics.
-In the Department of Economics, he taught courses in the Principles of Economics (earning the Allyn Young Prize for Excellence in the Teaching of the Principles of Economics in 1978-1979 and 1979–1980), Microeconomics, and graduate and undergraduate Industrial Organization and Regulation.
-Kalt also served as an editor of the Quarterly Journal of Economics over 1979–84, on the editorial board of the MIT Press series on Regulation of Economic Activity over 1984–92, on the editorial board of Economic Inquiry (1988–2002), and as a peer referee for numerous academic journals in economics and public policy.
+Kalt joined the Department of Economics at Harvard University as an instructor in 1978 and in 1983 became an associate professor of economics.

 In 1981, Kalt became a Research Fellow at the Energy and Environmental Policy Center at Harvard University's John F. Kennedy School of Government (“HKS”), and shortly after began teaching courses in energy and natural resource policy at the School (which is the university's graduate school of public policy and management).
 In 1986, Kalt became a tenured professor of Political Economy at HKS, and subsequently the Ford Foundation Professor of International Political Economy in 1992.
-In 2012, he became Emeritus Professor, and he continues to teach and direct his research programs at HKS.
+In 2012, he became Emeritus Professor.

-At Harvard's Kennedy School, Kalt's teaching responsibilities have included courses in Microeconomics for Public Policy, Antitrust and Regulation, Energy and Natural Resources, and Indigenous Nation Building.
-In addition, he has served as assistant director for Natural Resources in HKS's Energy and Environmental Policy Center (1985–90) and Chair of the Environment and Natural Resources Program of the School's Center for Science and International Affairs (1990–94), as well as the School's Chair of Ph.D. programs (1989–90), Chair of Degree Programs (1990–92), Academic Dean for Research (1992–94), and Chair of the Economics and Quantitative Methods Section (1995–2000).

-In addition to his positions at Harvard University, Kalt has held numerous guest and visiting faculty positions with other institutions.
-These include serving as a visiting professor at the University of Arizona’s Rogers College of Law in multiple years beginning in 2008, Eller College of Management over 2005–10, and American Indian Studies Program in various years beginning in 2008.
+Kalt has been a visiting professor at the University of Arizona’s Rogers College of Law in multiple years beginning in 2008, Eller College of Management over 2005–10, and American Indian Studies Program in various years beginning in 2008.
 Kalt has also served as faculty in the teaching programs of Arizona's Native Nations Institute.
 From 1983 to 1991, he served as lecturer in the Economics Institute for Federal Administrative Law Judges, University of Miami School of Law.
 In 2013, he was the distinguished visiting professor at the University of Auckland Business School.
 Kalt was awarded an Honorary Doctorate in 2016 by Alfred University upon his delivery of the keynote address inaugurating Alfred's new president, Mark A. Zupan.